 What’s in it for you?

-An opportunity to win a scholarship – we offer 1st and 2nd prize for both undergrad and grad
+An opportunity to win a scholarship - we offer 1st and 2nd place prizes for both undergrad and graduate teams

 Practice presenting your product idea

 Receive feedback from leaders in the innovation space